1998 Thomas & Uber Cup

 The 1998 Thomas & Uber Cup was the 20th tournament of the Thomas Cup, and the 17th tournament of the Uber Cup, which are the major international team competitions in world badminton.

 Host city selection

 China was originally selected as the host, with Shanghai as the competition site.
 IBF later moved the competition to Hong Kong due to sponsorship issues which preferred Hong Kong over Shanghai.

+Qualification

+Hong Kong qualified automatically as hosts.
+Indonesia qualified as title holders of the Thomas Cup and the Uber Cup.